jckarter/clay/doc/language-reference.md

 #### <a name="sourceencoding"></a>Source encoding

 Clay source code is evaluated as a stream of ASCII text.
-(Anything other than ASCII in string and character literals is currently passed through as an opaque stream of bytes by the compiler.
-This will change to proper UTF-8 encoding in the future.)
+(Anything other than ASCII in string and character literals is currently passed through as an opaque stream of bytes by the compiler.)

 #### <a name="whitespace"></a>Whitespace